wcandillon/canvaskit-js/docs/api/runtime-effect.md

 # Runtime Effect

-Runtime effects in CanvasKitJS are written using the GLSL.
-For instance, consider the following Skia code:
+Runtime effects in CanvasKitJS are written using GLSL.
+For example, consider the following Skia code:

 ```tsx
 const re = CanvasKit.RuntimeEffect.Make(`